 - Saying “yes” to more than you should

 THIEF #1: Saying “yes” to more than you should

 We all have the same amount of time to get stuff done.
 Each day, the clock resets and we’re given another 24 hours.
 Nobody has more and nobody has less, so what we do with that time is what makes all the difference.
 That’s why it’s so important to guard it.

 Unfortunately, sometimes we have difficulty saying no to requests that don’t contribute to that difference we’re striving for.

 Maybe we feel obligated or want to feel needed.
 Or perhaps we believe that saying yes is just the right thing to do.
 We don’t want to be seen as selfish or inconsiderate.

 Saying no is a communication skill that you can learn (and *should* learn) so you can guard the time you want to devote to more important things.

-Personally, I think it’s important to get to the bottom of why you’re saying yes.
-Because some reasons are valid, and others, not so much.
+[Personally, I think it’s important to get to the bottom of why you’re saying yes.
+Some reasons are definitely valid, and others, not so much.
 If your reasons are lined up with your values and priorities, then saying yes to some things is important.
 However, if you say yes because you feel bad about saying no, that’s another story.
-You may have to wrestle with your motivation and determine if it’s productive or just unhealthy.
+You may have to wrestle with your motivation and determine if it’s productive or just unhealthy.]